 Meet our Team

-Meet the FOTAS Board of Directors
+FOTAS Board of Directors

-The members of our Board enjoy the Board meetings and their interactions with one another.
 At our Board meetings, the input of each member is valued and weighed in a creative atmosphere.
 All members of the Board are uncompensated volunteers.

 If you would like to be considered for a position on our Board, please send us an email for more information.

-BECKY COHN – PAST PRESIDENT
+BECKY COHN – VICE PRESIDENT

 Becky joined FOTAS in 2012 as a dog walker.
 She soon learned that the Shelter was often filled with Pit Bull mixes and her concern led to the founding of the Pit Crew together with other dedicated volunteers.
 Becky became President in January 2021.